washington254/r3f-vite-starter/README.md

-# React Three Fiber starter (Typescript + Vite + GLSL support)
+# React Three Fiber starter (TS + Vite + GLSL support)

-A starter template built with Vite for building 3D web applications using React Three Fiber and TypeScript.
+A starter template built with Vite for building 3D web applications using React Three Fiber and TypeScript with built-in GLSL support.
 This boilerplate provides everything you need to start creating immersive 3D experiences with React.

 ![Alt text](public/example.png)